 While taking a decision, managers have to balance tensions between the company’s long-term and short term interests.
 They also have to consider the constituencies involved: high-level managers, staff members, stakeholders, suppliers, customers, and others.
-Taking key decisions is usually not easy and may not satisfy all quarters in the company.
+Taking key decisions is usually not easy and may not satisfy all quarters of the company.
 Taking the correct decision at the correct time is imperative and a key virtue of all business management professionals.

 5. Managing external R&D

 This is especially true for industrial project management.
 Industrial research and development (R&D) are being increasingly done via open innovation processes.
 Works managers and other qualified staff must play a key role in selecting open innovation partners and defining the terms of partnership with third-party organizations.
 Issues like defining each partner’s roles, project deadlines, terms of involvement, and similar things must be taken care of.
 In most cases, work with all third parties is closed through contracts.
 The terms of the contract must be devised in a way that it is beneficial to both sides.
 This calls for key negotiation skills on the part of the works manager.